 Why Buy in Romania?

-Arguably the most appealing feature of buying property in Romania is the value for money aspect.
-Property prices, although rising, are incredibly good value.
+Arguably the most appealing feature of buying real estate in Romania is the value for money aspect.
+Property prices, although rising, are istill ncredibly good value.
 Romania is full of stunning scenery and has a wonderful climate, and mountain views are all around.
 See videoIt is home to winter sports such as skiing and the mountains make this a real tourist attraction.
-The weather is mixed in Romania; you can expect to see a range of different weather patterns, depending on where in the country you are.
+The weather is mixed in Romania; you can expect to see a range of different weather patterns, depending on where in the country you are, but we now tend to have only 2 seasons.
 Inland the weather is more continental, with cold winters and snow, but the summer is sure to be hot and humid.

-Getting Started – is it possible for you to buy in Romania?
+Getting Started – is it possible for a foteigner to buy in Romania?

-From 01.01.2012 all foreign non-EU citizens are ALSO able to purchase land in their personal name according to article 6 of law 312/2005 (in force since 01.01.2007).
+Yes.
+Since 01.01.2012 all foreign non-EU citizens can purchase land in their personal name according to article 6 of law 312/2005 (in force since 01.01.2007).
 This article mentions that the conditions for owning land as a non-EU citizen cannot be less favourable than for those who are EU citizens.
-According to the same law art 4, any EU citizen is able to own land since 01.01.2012 (exception being agricultural land – extravilan) .
+According to the same law art 4, any EU citizen is able to own land since 01.01.2012 (the exception being agricultural land – extravilan) .

 This also means that there is no obligation anymore for any EU citizen to show or have Romanian residence to own the adjoining land quota (which was the case before 01.01.2102).
 I do need to mention that interpreting legislation (or even applying it) depends on a good, well informed public notary.
 EU citizens are treated just like Romanian citizens & have no restrictions for buying.

-I should also add the 5% VAT rule might apply when an individual buys a property from, for instance, a developer or even a company.
-As any company (e.g. developer, or foreign owner who has new property in his company) selling a property to a private individual, it has to invoice with the standard 24% VAT.
-But as a first time buyer in Romania, one can reduce the sales prices (which contains 20%) to a sales price including 5% VAT if the property meets certain criteria.
+I should also add the advantageous 5% VAT rule (as opposed to 19%) might apply when an individual buys a property from, for instance, a developer or even a company.
+As any company (e.g. developer) selling a property to a private individual, it has to invoice with the standard 19% VAT.
+But as a first-time buyer in Romania, one can reduce the sales prices (which alrrady contains 19%) to a sales price including only 5% VAT if the property meets certain criteria mentioned below.
 According to Government Emergency Ordinance 200/2008, a modification on the Fiscal Code, individuals can buy with a reduced VAT rate if

-- the adjoining land quota is not greater than 250 square meters.
+- The land quota is not greater than 250 square meters.

 Finance – how much does it cost to buy a property in Romania?